apify/crawlee/README.md

 If neither of these variables is defined, by default Apify SDK sets `APIFY_LOCAL_STORAGE_DIR` to `./apify_storage` in the current working directory and prints a warning.

-The following table shows basic environment variables used by Apify SDK:
+The following table shows the basic environment variables used by Apify SDK:

 <table class="table table-bordered table-condensed">
     <thead>